16 Jun Can You Get a Copy of Your Deposition? Complete Guide

 Is There Legal Representation During My Deposition?

-Whether you’re a local chiropractor, restaurant owner, or employee, during a deposition you are absolutely allowed to have an attorney present.
+Whether you’re a local chiropractor, restaurant owner, or work at a modular racks manufacturer, during a deposition you are absolutely allowed to have an attorney present.
 Similarly to how you would be testifying in a court of law, having an attorney in the room is something you are entitled to.

 If you are only a witness in a case and the case is pretty straight forward or basic, you may decide to forgo having your lawyer present.